Skip to main content

 2. Call escrow.refund() - token collector enforces permission

-Access: Controlled by REFUND_POST_ESCROW_CONDITION.
-Permission is also enforced by the token collector (e.g., receiver must have approved it, or collectorData contains receiver’s signature).
+Access: Controlled by REFUND_PRE_ACTION_CONDITION.
+The token collector also enforces permission (for example, the receiver must have approved it, or collectorData contains the receiver’s signature).

 Fee System (Modular, Additive)